Senegal World Cup star Papa Bouba Diop dies aged 42

 He went on to score two more goals in the competition as Senegal reached the quarterfinals.

+"Thanks to him and his 2002 generation, the whole world discovered Senegal, land of Terranga and Football," FSF President Augustin Senghor said in a statement.
+"Rest in peace!
+Forever in our hearts!"

-On Sunday, FIFA said it was "saddened" to hear of his passing.
+On Sunday, football's governing body FIFA said it was "saddened" to hear of Diop's passing.

-"Once a World Cup hero, always a World Cup hero," football's world governing body said in a message on Twitter.
+"Once a World Cup hero, always a World Cup hero," it said in a message on Twitter.

 Diop started his club career in Senegal before playing for teams in Switzerland and France.

-Much of his career was spent in England though, where he represented both Fulham and Portsmouth in the English Premier League.
+Much of his career was spent in England, though, where he represented both Fulham and Portsmouth in the English Premier League.

 Nicknamed "The Wardrobe" -- Diop was six-foot-five -- he won the FA Cup during his time at Portsmouth and the club paid tribute to the versatile midfielder.